cypress-io/cypress/docs/source/api/commands/hover.md

 # See also

 - {% url `.invoke()` invoke %}
-- {% url 'Recipe: Dealing with Hover and Hidden Elements' https://github.com/cypress-io/cypress-example-recipes/blob/master/cypress/integration/hover_hidden_elements_spec.js %}
 - {% url `cy.wrap()` wrap %}
+- {% url 'Recipe: Dealing with Hover and Hidden Elements' testing-the-dom %}